Avoiding GroupThink in the Hiring Process

 When you are the hiring manager with an important position to be filled, you must be vigilant to ensure that group dynamics do not interfere with your ability to hire the most qualified candidates.

-If this information was helpful, but you prefer your research and information to be more attractively formatted and easier to share, just download our Employer Guide to Interviewing.
+If this information was helpful, but you prefer your research and information to be more attractively formatted and easier to share, consider our Case for Evidence-Based InterviewingSM or our Employer Guide to Interviewing.

 Our Resource Center has additional topics you might find helpful: